-Turnitin is web-based software that matches a submitted student work to the texts in its database.
+Turnitin is web-based software that matches submitted student work to the texts in its database.
 The Turnitin database consists of: live and archived internet documents, papers previously submitted to Turnitin from your own and other institutions, and paid for publications to which Turnitin subscribes.
-When a document is submitted to Turnitin, it will return a Turnitin Originality report, highlighting any pieces of text that exactly match anything in its database, noting which text in its database the submitted text is similar to.
+When a document is submitted to Turnitin, it will return a Turnitin Originality report, highlighting any pieces of text that exactly match anything in its database, and noting which text in its database the submitted text is similar to.

-Enabling students to view their work more critically by providing them with a tool to identify possible instances of “copying and pasting” from an original texts, is one way of helping students to take responsibility for and ownership of their writing.
+Enabling students to view their work more critically by providing them with a tool to identify possible instances of “copying and pasting” from original texts, is one way of helping students to take responsibility for and ownership of their writing.
 It also reinforces the idea that writing is an iterative process with the writing and editing of multiple drafts.
-A careful reading of a Turnitin report can also help students to see when they, their voice, ideas and argument, are missing from the text.
+A careful reading of a Turnitin report can also help students to see when they, their voice, ideas and arguments, are missing from the text.

 The easiest way to use Turnitin with your students’ texts is to work through Vula.
 The lecturer creates an assignment on Vula, and in the set-up process selects the Turnitin option.
 Students submit their assignments.
 Vula submits the assignments to Turnitin which matches individual student texts to texts in their database.
 Turnitin then returns an Originality report to Vula, which makes the report available to the author and lecturers on the site.
-The lecturer can then use the Turnitin report to support their grading and comment process.
+Lecturers can then use the Turnitin report to support their grading and comment process.
 You can find a video on how to interpret the originality report here.
 Lecturers can also use the Turnitin grading suite which supports the creation of rubrics and marking codes.